 Smart meters alone will not save you money.
 But according to a recent uSwitch survey, 82% of people who already have a smart meter say it’s helped them cut how much energy they use.
 38% say they now turn off lights when they are not in the room compared with 33% in 2018, and 22% are now washing clothes at a lower temperature, up from 18% in 2018.

 Changing their habits isn’t just good for the environment.
 It’s helped them save around £108 a year on average.

-Smart meters show you clearly, in pounds and pence, your energy costs in real-time.
+Smart meters come with an In-Home Display.
+It's a small, moveable screen which shows you clearly, in pounds and pence, your energy costs in real-time.
 Being able to see this information can help you to make changes to your habits that will reduce your energy usage and cut your bills at the same time.

 The Department for Business, Energy and Industrial Strategy (BEIS) believes smart meters will save the average household around £43 a year on their energy bills by the year 2030.

 Do I have to get a smart meter?